doodlebunnyhops/doodlebunnyhops.github.io/content/map/monoliths/agency-bunker.md

 date: 2024-08-18
 description: "Brookhaven Agency Bunker Monolith location"
 images:
-- images/maps/agency_bunker_inside.jpg
-- images/maps/agency_bunker.jpg
+- images/bh/monolith_main.jpg
 Categories: ["Monolith Locations","map"]
-Tags: ["Agency Bunker"]
+Tags: ["Agency Bunker", "Monolith Location"]
 draft: false
 ---

-The Agency Bunker is hidden under a hill with a secret entrance next to Rotten Robie's Food Mart.
-Who operates this odd location?
-Is it the Agency's?
-Did Marcus use it against the Agency?
+If the monoliths are looking for a source of power why does one appear right next to the Agency Bunker?
+Does that mean the monoliths are operated by the Agency ... and what we've called "Agency Bunker" isn't operated by the agency after all???

 <center><span class="copy-to-clipboard" style="align: center"><code class="copy-to-clipboard-code" data-code="..::::::}}}}}{{{{{::::::..">..::::::}}}}}{{{{{::::::..</code></span></center>